In Medical Data Entry, Medical Practice Tips

 The Importance of Accurate Medical Coding

-Accurate medical coding is key to receiving reimbursement from an insurance company, as well as maintaining proper patient documentation.
-If a code is incorrect, the insurance company may choose to deny a claim that otherwise would have been approved.
-The denial of an insurance claim (in regards to improper coding) is usually a result of two common types of improper coding: under coding and over coding.
+Accurate medical coding is key to receiving reimbursement from an insurance company and to maintaining proper patient documentation.
+If a code is incorrect, the insurance company may deny a claim that would otherwise have been approved.
+The denial of an insurance claim (regarding improper coding) is usually a result of two common types of improper coding: under-coding and over-coding.

 Under-coding occurs when your practice isn’t reimbursed as much as it should have been due to miscoding.
 When something is under-coded, your practice actually loses money.

 Over-coding, on the other hand, asks the insurance company to pay more than what is actually needed.
-This miscoding could be considered fraud on the part of your practice, which may lead to serious legal or financial penalties.
+This miscoding could be considered fraud by your practice and may result in serious legal or financial penalties.

 This is why accurate medical coding is so important.
 When coding is incorrect, your practice and its patients suffer.
 While miscoding can seriously impact your practice’s finances, it also directly impacts patient documentation.

-For example, if a patient is suffering from a knee injury and needs to be referred to a specialist, it’s important that the right codes are entered so the specialist can properly identify and treat the correct knee.
-A slight slip-up in coding may indicate the injured knee is on the left leg, rather than the right, resulting in incorrect patient care.
-Mistakes like this are easy to make, however, they can result in hefty consequences for your practice and the patient experience.
+For example, if a patient has a knee injury and needs to be referred to a specialist, the correct codes must be entered so the specialist can properly identify and treat the affected knee.
+A slight coding error may indicate that the injured knee is on the left leg rather than the right, resulting in incorrect patient care.
+Mistakes like this are easy to make; however, they can have serious consequences for your practice and the patient experience.

 The Complexity of Medical Coding Training and Education

-Unfortunately, slip-ups in coding are somewhat common due to a lack of proper training and education.
-Many practices simply don’t have the time to remain educated on coding changes, causing unintentional miscoding.
+Unfortunately, coding slip-ups are common due to a lack of proper training and education.
+Many practices don’t have time to stay up to date on coding changes, leading to unintentional miscoding.

-Coding is normally changed once a year, which means your practice needs to stay aware of the changes and effectively communicate them to your staff.
-If staff are unaware of changes in coding, your practice will be more likely to experience the negative effects of miscoding.
+Coding is typically updated once a year, so your practice needs to stay aware of the changes and communicate them effectively to your staff.
+If staff are unaware of coding changes, your practice is more likely to experience the negative effects of miscoding.

 How Improper Coding Can Harm Your Practice

-There are quite a few ways that the failure to provide correct coding can harm your practice.
+There are several ways in which failing to provide correct coding can harm your practice.
 Here are some of the most notable consequences of miscoding:

-As we mentioned earlier, under and over coding can result in being reimbursed too much or too little—or not at all.
+As we mentioned earlier, under- and overcoding can result in being reimbursed too much, too little, or not at all.
 When coding is incorrect, it’s unlikely that your practice will be reimbursed for the amount it needs.
-This financial impact can cause stress on your practice, and result in lost time due to the need to correct and resubmit the corrected codes.
+This financial impact can strain your practice and lead to lost time due to the need to correct and resubmit the codes.

 Lengthy Processing

 It takes enough time to submit the claim as is.
-However, when you have to locate your mistake, correct and resubmit a claim due to miscoding, your practice is losing time that it can’t afford to give.
-This process can take a while, which in turn can prolong reimbursement even further.
+However, when you have to locate your mistake, correct it, and resubmit a claim due to miscoding, your practice is losing time it can’t afford to lose.
+This process can take a while, which in turn can further delay reimbursement.

 Charges of Fraud or Abuse